googleapis/cloud-trace-nodejs/README.md

 One configuration option of note is `enhancedDatabaseReporting`.
 Setting this option to `true` will cause database operations for redis and MongoDB to record query summaries and results as labels on reported trace spans.

+## Disabling the trace agent

+The trace agent can be turned off by either setting the `GCLOUD_TRACE_DISABLE` environment variable or specifying `enabled: false` in your configuration file.

 ## Trace batching and sampling

 The aggregation of trace spans before publishing can be configured using the `flushDelaySeconds` and `bufferSize` [options](config.js).
 The spans recorded for each incoming requests are placed in a buffer after the request has completed.
 Spans will be published to the UI in batch when the spans from `bufferSize` requests have been queued in the buffer or after `flushDelaySeconds` have passed since the last publish, whichever comes first.